 Ideal Agent Persona

-Retrieving and utilizing SDK documentation for advanced agent state and routing management
+Integrating Agents SDK for state management and routing

 !
 Prerequisites & Limits